Can LASIK reduce the need for reading glasses?

 Are you over age 40 and struggling to read small print with your glasses or contacts?
 LASIK can help with that.

-For people who also have nearsightedness, farsightedness and/or astigmatism, LASIK surgery can correct reading vision problems caused by presbyopia with a technique called monovision where the LASIK surgeon fully corrects the refractive errors in one eye and intentionally leaves the other eye mildly nearsighted.
-The result: the fully corrected eye sees distant objects very clearly, and the nearsighted eye enables functional near vision without reading glasses.
+Modern LASIK surgery can correct reading vision problems caused by presbyopia with a technique called monovision — where the LASIK surgeon fully corrects the refractive errors in one eye and intentionally leaves the other eye mildly nearsighted.
+The result: the fully corrected eye sees distant objects very clearly, and the nearsighted eye provides sharper near vision without reading glasses.

 If you are considering this option, it's often wise to first try monovision with contact lenses for a short period to make sure you can adapt to the monovision experience before proceeding with monovision LASIK.

-Perhaps an even better presbyopia correction surgery than monovision LASIK or multifocal LASIK is corneal inlay surgery.
-In this procedure, a laser is used to create a small pocket in the center of the cornea, and a tiny optical device (corneal inlay or corneal implant) is then placed in this pocket, which self-seals.
+And another presbyopia correction surgery option is corneal inlay surgery.
+In this procedure, a laser is used to create a small pocket in the center of the cornea of one eye, and a tiny optical device (a corneal inlay or corneal implant) is then placed in this pocket, which self-seals.